Eric Lange: Career

 Lange's first film role came in 1996's High School High, where he played a singing waiter.
 Two years later, he appeared in three episodes of the daytime drama The Bold and the Beautiful.
 With 2001 came a guest role in the popular series Angel, and the following year he was cast in a one-episode part in Firefly.

 Over the next three years, he appeared in minor roles on several television shows, including CSI, The Bernie Mac Show, Without a Trace, The Shield, and The West Wing.
 Lange also appeared in a 2007 episode of Entourage and appeared briefly on the short-lived NBC show Journeyman.

 In 2008, he appeared in an episode of Criminal Minds, as well as in small roles in Bones and My Name is Earl.
-In 2010, he appeared in 2 episodes of Weeds.
+In 2010, he appeared in two episodes of Weeds.

 Lange portrayed Manager Erik on the television comedy Easy to Assemble.
 He has also guest starred on Law and Order: Special Victims Unit, and My Name is Earl, and from 2010 to 2013 portrayed Mr. Sikowitz, an eccentric acting teacher, on Nickelodeon's teen show Victorious.
 On June 11, 2011, Lange guest starred on iCarly in "iParty with Victorious", the first ever iCarly and Victorious crossover event.

 Lange also portrayed a distraught basketball coach in the ABC television show Modern Family.
 In 2006, he guest starred on Cold Case, in which he played "Lyle".

 In 2010, Lange portrayed John Skrzynsky in the HBO movie You Don't Know Jack, the biography of controversial doctor Jack Kevorkian.
 His role was Andy Beyer in the Disney film Secretariat.
 Lange had a recurring role in Weeds as journalist Vaughn Coleman.

 In 2013, he played a role in Grimm in Season 2, Episode 16.
 In 2015, he played Dr. Silverman in Danny Collins.

 The year following, he appeared as Officer Smith in Fear, Inc. He had a main role on the Netflix drama series Narcos as Bill Stechner, a corrupt CIA agent, which earned him recognition.

 In November 2019, it was announced that Lange would appear in a main role on the Netflix horror drama miniseries Brand New Cherry Flavor.
 The miniseries was released on August 13, 2021.

+Personal life

+He is married to Lisa Sabatino, who works as a sales rep in California.
+They married on November 9, 2013 and have two children.
+They live in Sherman Oaks, Los Angeles.
+Lange quit drinking around 2021.